Osheah/p4da-numpy-random/README.md

 The gitignore file ignores the .git and .ipynb_checkpoints in the local folder.
 Python files are also ignored.
 A standard gitignore file was used.
 It can be found here [Python gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore)

 * data
-    * ANSURD2Distribution.zip which can be downloaded  at this link [Ansurd2](http://mreed.umtri.umich.edu/mreed/downloads.html)contaning public data on us military personale heights from 2012 - used to illustrate normal distribution.
+    * ANSURD2Distribution.zip which can be downloaded  at this link [Ansurd2](http://mreed.umtri.umich.edu/mreed/downloads.html) contaning public data on us military personel heights from 2012 - used to illustrate normal distribution.
     One file is unzipped and the spaces in the name removed ANSURIIMALEPublic.csv
-* img - various images used within the report; this may change so I'll not list them out. some i made up some were taken from the internet, some have acknowledgements added in the jupyter notebook.
+* img - various images used within the report;
 * .gitignore - gitignore file taken from [gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore)
 * License - GNU GENERAL PUBLIC LICENSE Version 3
 * README.md - this readme
 * assignment.pdf - a pdf of the assignment
 * numpy-random.ipynb - The main body of the assignment
-* numpy-ref-1.15.1.pdf - taken from [numpybook](https://docs.scipy.org/doc/_static/numpybook.pdf)
+* numpy-ref-1.15.1.pdf - Numpy Reference Book taken from [numpybook](https://docs.scipy.org/doc/_static/numpybook.pdf)
-* numpybook.pdf - taken from [numpy reference](https://docs.scipy.org/doc/numpy/numpy-ref-1.15.1.pdf)
+* numpybook.pdf - Numpy book taken from [numpy reference](https://docs.scipy.org/doc/numpy/numpy-ref-1.15.1.pdf)